ohanhi/ohanhi.com/posts/2018-02-09-tasks-in-modern-elm.md

 ```haskell
 now : Task x Time
 ```
-> Get the `Time` at the moment when this task is run.
+"Get the `Time` at the moment when this task is run."

 If you haven't been dealing with tasks before, you might find it strange that this is not a function that returns a `Cmd msg`.
 In fact, it is not a function at all but a constant value!
 What is going on?